2degrees/django-pastedeploy-settings/docs/source/testing.rst

     eggs = YOUR_DISTRIBUTION

-Then it will create a :command:`nosetests` script where the :option:`--with-django-wsgified` will be set to the value in the Buldout variable ``${URI_to_the_config}`` by default.
+Then it will create a :command:`nosetests` script where the :option:`--paste-deploy-config` will be set to the value in the Buldout variable ``${URI_to_the_config}`` by default.
 You'll be able to override this URI when you run :command:`nosetests`, if you ever need to.